anpham6/android-docs/source/methods/squared.rst

   :param target: Name or control of extension
   :param object options: Overriding configuration values
-  :param string? setting: Name to use when saving to local storage
+  :param string setting: Name to use when saving to local storage
   :returns: Success when modified
   :rtype: boolean